We can stop COVID-19: Moderna vaccine success gives world more hope | Health

 "We will need much more data and a full report or publication to see if the benefit is consistent across all groups, notably the elderly, but this is definitely encouraging progress, said Stephen Evans, professor of pharmacoepidemiology, London School of Hygiene & Tropical Medicine.
 One unknown with this vaccine, and all the others currently being tested, is whether they will stop COVID-19 spreading.

-"It is likely that vaccines that prevent symptomatic disease will reduce the duration and level of infectiousness, and thus reduce transmission, but we don't yet know if this effect will be large enough to make any meaningful difference to the spread of the virus within communities," said Riley at Edinburgh University.
+"It is likely that vaccines that prevent symptomatic disease will reduce the duration and level of infectiousness, and thus reduce transmission, but we don't yet know if this effect will be large enough to make any meaningful difference to the spread of the virus within communities," said Eleanor Riley, professor of immunology and infectious disease at the University of Edinburgh.
 ROLLING REVIEW

 Other countries such as China and Russia have already begun vaccinations.
-Russia licensed its Sputnik-V COVID-19 vaccine for domestic use in August before it released data from large-scale trials.
+Russia licensed its Sputnik-V COVID-19 vaccine for domestic use in August before it started large-scale trials.
 It said on Nov.
 11 that its vaccine was 92% effective based on 20 infections in its large trial.

 - READ MORE ON: